SFTtech/openage/doc/code/converter/workflow.md

 After all relevant source folders are mounted, the converter will begin the main conversion process by reading the available data.
-Every source file format has its own reader that is adpated to the constraints and features of the format.
+Every source file format has its own reader that is adapted to the constraints and features of the format.
 However, reading always follows this general workflow:

 * **Registration**: Enumerates all files with the requested format.